Infamous Decree: History

 After Napoleon’s emancipation of the Jews he "wanted to mandate what some proponents of emancipation had hoped would happen, namely the total assimilation, or biological fusion of Jews with the rest of the French people."
 To mandate the assimilation of Jews into French society, three decrees were issued on March 17, 1808.

-The "first two decrees restored order to the informal Jewish communities that had survived the revolution by establishing a hierarchical, centralized organization, under the aegis of the ministry of religions."
+The "first two decrees restored order to the informal Jewish communities that had survived the revolution by establishing a hierarchical, centralised organisation, under the aegis of the ministry of religions."
 The first two decrees set up the consistories that were designed to enforce the decrees.
 Some of their members were also part of the Grand Sanhedrin, which met in 1807.
-The consistories consisted of a grand rabbi, possibly another rabbi and three lay members who were residents of the town.
+The consistories consisted of a grand rabbi, possibly another rabbi, and three lay members who were residents of the town.
 The consistories acted to enforce Sanhedrin rules through the use of education; they also worked as informants to the government to monitor Jewish activity.
 There was one consistory for every town that contained 2,000 or more Jews.

-The Infamous Decree, also known as the "third decree," presumed all Jews guilty of chicanery (the use of trickery to achieve a political, financial or legal purpose) unless they were proven innocent, and it restricted Jewish commerce and money lending for ten years.
+The Infamous Decree, also known as the "third decree," presumed all Jews guilty of chicanery (the use of trickery to achieve a political, financial, or legal purpose) unless they were proven innocent, and it restricted Jewish commerce and money lending for ten years.
 The decree was put into place to end Jewish money lending.
-It annulled all debts owed to Jews by married women, minors and soldiers and voided any loan that had interest rates exceeding 10 percent.
+It annulled all debts owed to Jews by married women, minors, and soldiers and voided any loan that had interest rates exceeding 10 percent.
 It was an attempt by Napoleon to get rid of alleged usury by Jewish businessmen and to turn former businessmen into craftsman and farmers to promote the supposed equality between the Jews and non-Jews in France.
 To encourage Jews to move into that niche, they were restricted in changing residency to certain parts of France unless they "acquired rural property and devoted themselves to agriculture without entering into any commercial or business transactions."
 To watch the businesses that had survived the new restrictions, the decree mandated all business to acquire a patent or license, which had to be renewed yearly.
 The decree hurt the Jews economically but also changed their military rights.

 The final restriction of the Jews was an attempt to strengthen their bond with the government and the country.
 The decree made it so that the Jewish conscripts could no longer find replacements for themselves when they were drafted although other Frenchmen were allowed to do.